Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         init fragment, cmaf header
         and/or [=moof=] headers ([=mdhd=]).
-     7. Fragments posted towards the media procesing entity SHOULD contain the bitrate "btrt" box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
+     7. Fragments posted towards the media procesing entity SHOULD contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
      8. The media track MAY use the notion of a CMAF chunk